 Who Should Apply to Fellowship Programs?

 While most fellowships take place at the graduate level, this is beginning to change.
-Many fellowships (like Google’s Public Policy Fellowship) now invite both senior undergraduate and graduate students to apply to their program.
+Many fellowships (like Google’s Public Policy Fellowship) now invite both senior undergraduate and graduate students to apply to their programs.
 In fact, some fellowships specifically require the applicant to be an undergraduate student, such as the James C. Gaither Junior Fellows program.

 What Are the Benefits of Fellowship Programs?